The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Introduction

-The investigation of FTL motion goes back to pre-relativistic times, see, e.g., Fr\"oman~\cite{Fro94} and Recami~\cite[\S 3]{Rec86}.
-Since 1905 it is generally believed that the nonexistence of FTL particles is a direct consequence of special theory of relativity.
-Since Tolman's antitelephone paradox based on his 1917 observation \cite{tolman} there appear several paradoxes concerning causality violations and FTL particles.
-Since the 1950s many papers were published on theories for FTL particles as well as on possible resolutions of the paradoxes, see, e.g., Arntzenius~\cite{Arntzenius}, Bilaniuk-Deshpande-Sudarshan~\cite{BiDeSu62}, Chashchina-Silagadze~\cite{ChaSil}, Feinberg~\cite{Feinberg}, Geroch \cite{Geroch}, Jentschura--Wundt~\cite{JW12}, Nikoli\'c~\cite{Nikolic}, Recami~\cite{recami-ftl, Rec86, Rec09}, Sudarshan~\cite{Su70}, and Selleri~\cite{selleri-ftl}.
-As far as we know none of the theories for FTL particles in the literature is truly axiomatic.
-Moreover, the properties (e.g.\ the connection between energy, speed and rest mass) of FTL particles are not derived from some basic assumptions.
-They are taken to be analogous or similar to the properties of slower than light particles.
+The investigation of FTL motion goes back to pre-relativistic times, see, e.g., \cite{Fro94}, \cite[\S 3]{Rec86}.
+Since 1905 it has generally been believed that the nonexistence of FTL particles is a direct consequence of special theory of relativity.
+Since Tolman's antitelephone argument \cite{tolman}, several paradoxes concerning causality violations and FTL particles have appeared, and since the 1950s great many papers have been published on theories for FTL particles as well as on possible resolutions of the paradoxes, see, e.g., \cite{Arntzenius, BiDeSu62, ChaSil, Geroch, GMMR, HC12, JW12, Je12, Nikolic, Pe13, Rec86,recami-ftl,Rec09, RZD04, selleri-ftl, Su70, SS86, ZRB10,ZRB12}, and references therein.

-The only framework for investigating the consistency of a statement with a theory is the axiomatic framework of mathematical logic.
-We show that a statement is consistent with a theory by showing that its negation does not follow from the theory.
-For this we use model theory: we construct a model of the theory in which the statement is true.

-Therefore, we investigate the question of consistency and independence of the existence of FTL particles in the framework of mathematical logic, and we use model theory to show the existence of the required models.
+Since causality paradoxes are based on changing the past some way, they are usually resolved by making restrictions on the things that can be changed in the corresponding situations, see, e.g., Novikov's self-consistency principle \cite{Nov90,Nov92}.
+The possible resolution of causal paradoxes has an extensive literature.
+Moreover, our research group showed in \cite{CQG}, that FTL motion does not imply that information can be sent to the past even if we assume that there are FTL particles moving with arbitrary speeds.
+Therefore, instead of investigating the FTL motion based causal paradoxes, here we concentrate only to the more basic question whether relativistic dynamics allows the existence of massive FTL particles or not.

+To show that relativistic dynamics allows the existence of massive FTL particles, we have to construct a model of relativistic dynamics where there are such particles.
+However, to have a complete picture, not only the model construction is important but the basic assumptions (axioms) we take.
+Therefore, we introduce an axiomatic theory of relativistic dynamics (\ax{SRDyn}) and show that this axiom system has an appropriate model.

+As far as we know, apart from ours, none of the theories for FTL particles in the literature is truly axiomatic in the sense of mathematical logic.
+A key feature of working within a truly axiomatic theory lies in the fact that within such a theory no tacit assumptions are allowed, all the assumptions have to be revealed as formal axioms.
+This feature is crucial in investigating consistency questions as well as any other foundational questions because in these investigations we have to see clearly what is being assumed and what is not.